rails/rails/guides/source/action_controller_overview.md

 end
 ```

-Again, this is not an ideal example for this filter, because it's not run in the scope of the controller but gets the controller passed as an argument.
-The filter class must implement a method with the same name as the filter, so for the `before_action` filter the class must implement a `before` method, and so on.
+Again, this is not an ideal example for this callback, because it's not run in the scope of the controller but gets the controller passed as an argument.
+The callback class must implement a method with the same name as the callback, so for the `before_action` callback the class must implement a `before` method, and so on.
 The `around` method must `yield` to execute the action.

 Request Forgery Protection
 --------------------------